Caloni/caloni/content/post/why-is-my-dll-locked.md

 ```

-In order to the see the locking code in action, download the DLL](/images/loaderlock.cpp) and [EXE source files and use the following commands to generate the executable files:
+ and [EXE source files and use the following commands to generate the executable files:

     cl /c loaderlock.cpp loaderlock-exe.cpp